sensu/sensu-docs/content/sensu-go/5.0/guides/enrich-check-results.md

 ## Why use check hooks?

-Check hooks allow Sensu users to automate actions routinely performed by operators in response to monitoring alerts, freeing precious operators time to be used elsewhere and to greater effect!
-They can be used for rudimentary auto-remediation tasks, such as (re)starting a process, and providing additional context.
+Check hooks allow Sensu users to automate data collection  routinely performed by operators investigating monitoring alerts, freeing precious operator time!
+While check hooks can be used for rudimentary auto-remediation tasks, they are intended for enrichment of monitoring event data.

-## Using check hooks to run auto-remediation tasks
+## Using check hooks to gather context

-The purpose of this guide is to help you put in place a rudimentary auto-remediation task, more specifically restarting the `nginx` service if our check `nginx_process` returns a status of `2` (critical, not running).
+The purpose of this guide is to help you put in place a check hook which captures the process tree if our check `nginx_process` returns a status of `2` (critical, not running).

 ### Creating the hook

-The first step is to create a new hook that will run a specific command to restart the `nginx` service.
+The first step is to create a new hook that will run a specific command to capture the process tree.
 We will set an execution **timeout** of 10 seconds for this command.

 {{< highlight shell >}}
-sensuctl hook create nginx-restart  \
+sensuctl hook create process_tree  \
---command 'sudo systemctl restart nginx' \
+--command 'ps aux' \
 --timeout 10
 {{< /highlight >}}

-**NOTE** - If running hook commands as sudo you may need to update your /etc/sudoers to allow the sensu user to run the commands without a password, otherwise you may get a '**_sudo: no tty present and no askpass program specified_**' error.

 ### Assigning the hook to a check

-Now that the `nginx-restart` hook has been created, it can be assigned to a check.
-Here, since we want to restart the `nginx` service, we will apply our hook to an already existing check that verifies this nginx process, named `nginx_process`, whenever the check command returns a critical status.
+Now that the `process_tree` hook has been created, it can be assigned to a check.
+Here we will apply our hook to an already existing check that verifies this nginx process, named `nginx_process`, whenever the check command returns a critical status.

 {{< highlight shell >}}
 sensuctl check set-hooks nginx_process  \